dgonzo27/py-iot-utils/iot-edge-logger/README.md

 ## Logging Considerations

-- [Retrieve log](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-retrieve-iot-edge-logs?view=iotedge-2018-06#recommended-logging-format) methods from the edge agent are tightly couple with [syslog severity level](https://en.wikipedia.org/wiki/Syslog#Severity_level) standards.
+- [Retrieve log](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-retrieve-iot-edge-logs?view=iotedge-2018-06#recommended-logging-format) methods from the edge agent are tightly coupled with [syslog severity level](https://en.wikipedia.org/wiki/Syslog#Severity_level) standards.
 For the best compatibility with the log retrieval feature provided by Azure, the recommended logging format is implemented by default with this package.

 - Some applications provide verbose logging, generating a lot of trace and information logs.
 While it's beneficial to know that your application is healthy, it is more important to take action when things go wrong and keep costs under control.
 Consider configuring with logs that match `warning` level or higher.